-Marie won her first award at the Santa Fe Indian Fair in 1922.
+Marie earned her first award at the Santa Fe Indian Fair in 1922.
 She was only fifteen.
-She didn't return to the Santa Fe stage until 1970 and she won numerous awards for her pottery between then and her last appearance there in 1982.
+She didn't return to the Santa Fe stage until 1970 and she earned numerous awards for her pottery between then and her last appearance there in 1982.
 The Southwestern Association for Indian Arts recognized her with a "Lifetime Achievement Award" in 1998.
 Some of her pots are on display at the National Museum of the American Indian and some at the National Museum of Women in the Arts.

 The highly regarded Chino family of potters at Acoma are descended from Marie: she taught the ancient art to her children and grandchildren and to many other students over the years.
 Among her students were Grace Chino, Rose Chino Garcia and Carrie Chino Charlie.